YaleDHLab/dhlab-site/_events/2018-10-05-anupam-basu.md

 ---
 Learn how text mining can offer new insights into early modern literature.

 All Yale students, faculty, and staff are invited to attend.
-This workshop is co-sponsored by the Yale English Department's Renaissance Colloquium and Yale Digital Humanities Laboratory.
+This talk is co-sponsored by the Yale English Department's Renaissance Colloquium and Yale Digital Humanities Laboratory.

 ### Speaker Bio